 While every integration is different, here’s how these automated reminders generally work:

+The benefits to this automated communication are tremendous.
 First of all, it gets your employees off the phone and back on task.
 That alone makes switching to automated appointment reminders a no-brainer.
 Those days of expensive, inefficient phone tag are over.
 Many patients are at work or busy with their children when your front desk calls to confirm an appointment.
 Your admin might have to call two or three times before she reaches anyone.
 That’s just a waste of time.